Expert medical and surgical care in Thailand

 • Periprosthetic fracture during or after surgery (uncommon)

-• Blood clots (rare in upper limb surgery)
+• Blood clots (uncommon in upper limb surgery)2

 • Stiffness from inadequate rehabilitation (prevented with structured physiotherapy)

-• Implant wear requiring revision after 15–20 years
+• Implant wear requiring revision after 15 years or more

 Is Shoulder Replacement Safe in Thailand?